dusk-network/citadel/README.md

 This repository contains the implementation of Citadel, a protocol that integrates a self-sovereign identity system into the Dusk blockchain.
 An academic paper with further details about the protocol can be found [here](https://arxiv.org/pdf/2301.09378.pdf).

+It also contains Shelter, a version of Citadel meant for non-Blockchain use cases.
+Documentation on this version will be provided soon.

 **DISCLAIMER**: this library **has not gone through an exhaustive security analysis**, so it is not intended to be used in a production environment, only for academic purposes.

 ## Tests